 ERA PerMed makes a decision on the consortiums to be recommended for financing by the respective national funding body.
 The decision is communicated to the consortium coordinator, with a statement in the form of a written comment.
 The Swedish Research Council makes a decision on Swedish participants.
 Shortly after the award decision has been made, a notice of the grant awards will be published on the Swedish Research Council’s website.
 You will thereafter find a notice of the decision and a final statement on your application in your personal account in Prisma, under the tab “Applications and grants”.

 The EU ABS Regulation and due diligence declaration: As from 12 October 2015, users of genetic resources (genetic material of actual or potential value) and traditional knowledge relating to genetic resources, obtained after 12 October 2014, shall comply with the EU’s ABS Regulation (No 511/2014) by making a “due diligence declaration”.
 This applies only to grant recipients.
 Due diligence entails the user being able to show that the genetic resource was obtained according to applicable legislation in the country in question and that the possible benefit of the genetic resource will be allocated in a reasonable and equitable way.

-Exceptions apply to research into: the human genome, plant genetic material included in Appendix 1 to the international agreement on plant genetic resources, pandemic influenza virus and genetic material obtained from international waters.
+Exceptions apply to research into: the human genome, plant genetic material included in Appendix 1 External link. to the international agreement on plant genetic resources, pandemic influenza virus and genetic material obtained from international waters.
 If you have any questions about the regulations and due diligence, please contact Naturvårdsverket.
+External link.